Manage thesaurus rules

 . -

-Your users search for acronyms (see "Synonym" thesaurus rule type).
+Your users use acronyms in their search and you want to fine-tune what they get as results (see "Synonym" thesaurus rule type).

 ExampleYou notice a high query count for